 It is easier to deal with emergencies if you have planned for them beforehand.

-Carers Trust have some handy tips to help you deal with any emergencies that happen.
+Carers UK have some handy tips to help you deal with any emergencies that happen.

 Make a list of Emergency Numbers

 Put a list of emergency numbers somewhere handy in case you need them in a rush.
 Make sure they include phone numbers for:

 - GPs, including out of hours numbers

 - Local councils (social services), including out of hours numbers